vmhl87/vmhl87/README.md

 on [OpenProcessing](https://openprocessing.org/user/250345), most in various stages of completeness.

-I'm `i.frame` on Discord, feel free to contact me!
+I'm `if.rm` on Discord, feel free to contact me!